swiftlang/swift-evolution/proposals/nnnn-actor-initializers.md

 }
 ```

-An easy way to remember the rules around actor initializers is, unless if the initializer is just `async`, with no other actor isolation changes, then there is no escaping-use restriction.
+An easy way to remember the rules around actor initializers is, if the initializer is just `async`, with no other actor isolation changes, then there is no escaping-use restriction.
 Thus, if any one of the following apply to an initializer, it must obey the escaping-use restriction to maintain data-race safety for `self`:

 1. not `async`